Keynote Plenary

 Awards Luncheon

-There will be one luncheon on Friday, May 3 from 12 – 1:45 pm.
-The Section on Clinical Legal Education M. Shanara Gilbert Award, Ellmann Memorial Clinical Scholarship Award, William Pincus Award, and CLEA Award Presentations will be presented and we will honor new clinicians.
+The luncheon will be held on Sunday, April 27, 12 – 1:45 pm.
+The Section on Clinical Legal Education M. Shanara Gilbert Award, Ellmann Memorial Clinical Scholarship Award, William Pincus Award, and CLEA Award will be presented, and we will honor new clinicians.

 Community Gatherings

-Informal gatherings were added to conference programming in recent years.
-The planning committee is pleased to include this new session format in person this year.
-Community Gatherings are an expansion of the working group sessions but are not limited to any specific topic areas.
+Community Gatherings (Monday, April 28, 5 – 6:30 pm) were added to the conference program in recent years.
+These sessions are an expansion of the working group sessions but are not limited to any specific topic areas.
 For example, gatherings may be organized by:

 • Career phase (mid-level, late-career, administrators)